Here, we'll debunk 7 of the most common myths about AI app development you might find out in the wild.

 AI app development types: recap

-There are a number of ways you can integrate AI into your product and organization.
+There are a number of ways you can integrate AI into your app and organization.

-The type of AI integration you choose depends on your specific needs.
+The type of AI app you choose depends on your specific needs.

-To recap, the 6 types of AI integration we’ve covered are:
+To recap, the 6 types of AI app development we’ve covered are:

 - Direct AI integration